Tupac Shakur: 1993–1994: Strictly 4 My N.I.G.G.A.Z..., film career, and The Notorious B.I.G.

-That same year, Shakur starred in his second film role alongside Janet Jackson in John Singleton's romance film, Poetic Justice, and played a gangster called Birdie in the 1994 film Above the Rim.
-A growing film career, he was initially selected for a few films.
-Director Allen Hughes had cast Shakur as Sharif in the 1993 film Menace II Society but replaced him once Shakur assaulted him on set due to a discrepancy with the script.
-Nonetheless, in 2013, Hughes appraises that Shakur would have outshone the other actors "because he was bigger than the movie".
+Shakur starred with Janet Jackson in John Singleton's 1993 romance film, Poetic Justice, and portrayed the character, Birdie in the 1994 film, Above the Rim.
+Director Allen Hughes had originally cast Shakur as the character, Sharif for the 1993 film, Menace II Society, however he was replaced after Shakur assaulted the director on set due to a discrepancy with the script.
+In 2013, Hughes stated that Shakur would have outshone the other actors "because he was bigger than the movie".
 Singleton initially cast Shakur in his 1995 film Higher Learning, but was fired because the studio would not finance the film following his arrest.
-He also had Shakur in the lead role as mind in the 2001 film Baby Boy, a role played by Tyrese Gibson.
-Ultimately, after his death, the set design includes a Shakur mural in the protagonist's bedroom, and the film's score includes Shakur's song "Hail Mary".
+Singleton also stated that he had Shakur in mind in the early stages of what became the 2001 film Baby Boy, Tyrese Gibson ultimately landed the role.
+The set design includes a Shakur mural in the protagonist's bedroom, and the film's score includes Shakur's song "Hail Mary".

-The test pressing single for "Dear Mama": the Platinum single is among the top-ranked songs in hip-hop history.
+The test pressing single for "Dear Mama"; the Platinum single is among the top-ranked songs in hip-hop history.

 In 1993, while visiting Los Angeles, the Notorious B.I.G. asked a local drug dealer to introduce him to Shakur and they quickly became friends.
 The pair would socialize when Shakur went to New York or B.I.G. to Los Angeles.
 During this period, at his own live shows, Shakur would call B.I.G. onto stage to rap with him and Stretch.
 Reportedly, B.I.G. asked Shakur to manage him, whereupon Shakur advised him that Sean Combs would make him a star.
 Yet in the meantime, Shakur's lifestyle was comparatively lavish to B.I.G. who had not yet established himself.
 Shakur had a falling out with B.I.G. after Shakur was shot at Quad Studios in 1994.